andygill/syllabus/syllabus.md

 ## IP Policy

-To a first approximation, Students are the owners of the IP they create.
+To a first approximation, students are the owners of the IP they create.
 Apart from as required to effectually manage the class logistics (grading, etc), I rescind any personal IP rights I have to students’ IP created for this class, if any.
 I explicitly encourage students to release their projects open source, under a license